Rule 39 - GPF Account Statement

 Key Points

-- •Accounts Officer must provide an annual GPF account statement to each subscriber.
+- 1The Accounts Officer must send an annual GPF statement to each subscriber after March 31st.

-- •The statement shows the opening balance, credits, debits, interest, and closing balance for the financial year.
+- 2The statement will detail the opening balance, all credits and debits, interest earned, and the closing balance for the financial year.

 Practical Example